Neenstetten

-Neenstetten is a town in the district of Alb-Donau in Baden-Württemberg in Germany.
+Neenstetten is a municipality in the district of Alb-Donau in Baden-Württemberg in Germany.

 Neenstetten is located on the southern edge of the Swabian Alb on a ridge above the Lonetal, about 18 kilometers north of Ulm and ten kilometers west of Langenau.

 Neighboring communities

 The municipality borders on Altheim (Alb), on the east by Börslingen, south to Bernstadt (Alb) and Holzkirch, and on the west by Weidenstetten.

 History

 Neenstetten was first mentioned in the year 1255.